Teng Ming-Tun

-Teng Ming-Tun (鄧明墩) (1962-) is a Taiwanese artist.
-He mainly creates oil paintings, watercolors, and pastels, using unique painting creation concepts and innovative techniques.
-A pioneer in the new field of contemporary abstraction.
+Teng Ming-Tun (鄧明墩) (born 1962) is a Taiwanese artist specialising in oil painting, watercolours and pastels.
+He is considered a pioneer in the artistic field of contemporary abstraction.

 Early life and education

 Teng Ming-Tun (鄧明墩) was born in Taichung City, Taiwan Province, in 1962.
-He is a descendant of the 16th generation of Taiwanese ancestor Teng Yanba(鄧彥拔) Descendants whose names bear the character "Tun"(敦).
+He is a 16th-generation descendant of Teng Yanba (鄧彥拔), of which lineage traditionally bears the character Tun (敦) in its members' given names.
 (Note: During the Qianlong period of the Qing Dynasty, the three sons Tongxian, Chunxian and Jinxian from Ping County, Zhenping County, Jiaying Prefecture, Guangdong Province (now Jiaoling County, Meizhou City) took the lead in crossing Taiwan with their families.)
-He has been fond of painting since he was a child and began to teach himself painting at the age of six.
-His grandfather, Teng Kung-hsien (鄧恭賢) (name Hui Fu(慧福)), took over as director of Guanshan Temple in Taichung City.
-The abbot made great efforts to renovate the temple, hired sculptors to make Buddha statues, and painters to paint paintings.
-Teng Ming-Tun saw the production process with his own eyes and became very interested in it.
-There were calligraphy tools on the table of his grandfather who studied calligraphy, so he often borrowed them to teach himself.
+Teng began learning painting at an early age and started teaching himself at approximately six years old.
+His grandfather, Teng Kung-hsien (鄧恭賢), also known as Hui Fu (慧福), served as director of Guanshan Temple in Taichung City.
+During renovations of the temple, artists were commissioned by the abbot to produce religious artworks, such as Buddha statues and other symbolic painting.
+Observing the restoration process provided Teng with exposure to artistic production and fuelled his interest in art.
+He often used his grandfather's tools to practice calligraphy as a young child, which led him to acquire foundational knowledge in writing and drawing.